rustdesk/doc.rustdesk.com/v3/src/content/post/landing.md

   canonical: https://astrowind.vercel.app/landing
 ---

 In the vast digital landscape, standing out is more than a desire—it's a necessity.
 Enter the world of Landing Pages, the unsung heroes of digital marketing.
-With the power of the AstroWind template, developed using Astro and Tailwind CSS, crafting these pages becomes even more intuitive.
+With the power of the RustDesk template, developed using Astro and Tailwind CSS, crafting these pages becomes even more intuitive.
 Let's dive deep into understanding, creating, and optimizing them.

 ## Landing Pages Unveiled